loganrudd/interview-questions/README.md

 ## Code Example

-Once virtual environment you can run the following commands to test the functionality the problems:
+Once inside the virtual environment you can run the following commands to test the functionality the problems:

 `$ python math_problem.py -x 25 -y 45`